ChitrangP/SimpleDateComponent/README.md

 # SimpleDateComponent

 This is the simple date component in Swing.
 No date picker or spinner.
-It's a simple extention of JFormattedTextField.
+It's a simple extention of JFormattedTextField. test.DateTextFieldTest.java is the test application to demonstrate use of MyDateTextField.

 Main purpose of this date component:
 - Let user just type the date in continuation of his other form fields.
 No use of mouse needed.